Castle Tours of Germany

 -

-Free alcoholic and non-alcoholic beverages with European snacks are available while traveling between cities and tours.
+Free alcoholic and non-alcoholic beverages, along with European snacks, are available while traveling between cities and on tours.

 -